evilsocket/www.pwnagotchi.ai/content/intro/_index.md

 Depending on the status of the unit, several states and states transitions are configurable and represented on the display as different moods, expressions and sentences.
 Pwnagotchi speaks [many languages](/configuration/#choose-your-unit-s-language), too!

-Of course, it IS possible to run your Pwnagotchi with the AI disabled (configurable in `config.yml`).
+Of course, it IS possible to run your Pwnagotchi with the AI disabled (configurable in `config.toml`).
 Why might you want to do this?
 Perhaps you simply want to use your own fixed parameters (instead of letting the AI decide for you), or maybe you want to save battery and CPU cycles, or maybe it's just you have strong concerns about aiding and abetting baby Skynet.
 Whatever your particular reasons may be: an AI-disabled Pwnagotchi is still a simple and very effective automated deauther, WPA handshake sniffer, and portable [bettercap](https://www.bettercap.org/) + [webui](/usage/#bettercap-s-web-ui) dedicated hardware.

 {{% notice info %}}
 <p><strong>In case you're curious about the name:</strong> <em>Pwnagotchi</em> is a combination of <em>pwn</em> and <em>-gotchi</em>.
 It is a nostalgic reference made in homage to a very popular children's toy from the 1990s called the <a href="https://en.wikipedia.org/wiki/Tamagotchi">Tamagotchi</a>.
 The Tamagotchi (たまごっち, derived from <em>tamago</em> (たまご) "egg" + <em>uotchi</em> (ウオッチ) "watch") is a cultural touchstone for many Millennial hackers as a formative electronic toy from our collective childhoods.
 Were you lucky enough to possess a Tamagotchi as a kid?
 Well, with your Pwnagotchi, you too can enjoy the nostalgic delight of being strangely emotionally attached to a handheld automata <em>yet again!</em> Except, this time around...you get to #HackThePlanet. >:D</p>